The Asch experiment reveals the true power of conformity. In fact, you might just see yourself in a whole new light!

 Conformity is about influence.
 However, it is possible to conform without being completely submissive.

 Next time you are in a group situation, think about how easy you are to influence, as well as those around you.
-Look out for some of these factors which may influence conformity:
+Look out for some of these factors which may increase conformity:

-It is a terrible critique of human behaviour that we would rather let something terrible happen than act in a socially embarrassing manner.
+This truth about human behaviour is quite disappointing.
+It seems that we would rather turn a blind eye on someone’s unjust, fake or negative behavior than act or speak in a socially awkward way.
 However, according to Asch, it might just be true!